Underrated Marvel Comics: See Timely Results

 • Anything You Can Do is practically Tony Master’s portfolio fighting against Avengers, evading them, and training them.
 It’s a classic.

-• If you have The Right Price, then you know that Taskmaster has the perfect set-up for his strengths, weaknesses, and backstory.
+• If you have The Right Price, then you know something important.
+Taskmaster has the perfect set-up for his strengths.
+He has a perfect set-up for his weaknesses, too.
+Additionally, his backstory is perfectly aligned.
 Because even if you don’t like him, this album’s well worth your money.

-• And if you think things might get a little too serious, maybe the absurdity in The Rubicon Trigger is worth your look.
+• If you think things get a little too serious, consider the absurdity in The Rubicon Trigger.

 Underrated Marvel Comics Darkhawk

 • Darkhawk is a character from the 90s who does not see much attention.
-Yet the character builds up a decent audience for his likeness to appear in games and TV.
+Yet the character builds up a decent audience for a reason.
+A teenager trying to change everything about himself down to the base level

 • When he’s called into action yet again, Chris Powell has to show modern readers what he’s got.
 The character is a hero in his own right and it’s how Darkhawk becomes a greater character in Infinity Countdown.
 One that opens more appearances like with the Guardians of the Galaxy.